hibit-dev/criteria/README.md

 Note that all values can be nullable when constructing the query within the repository.

+## Documentation
+You'll find instructions and full documentation on [HiBit](https://www.hibit.dev/posts/124/criteria-php-package-for-managing-criteria-pattern).
+It includes detailed info on how to wire and use the module.

 ## Security
 If you discover any security related issues, please email security@hibit.dev instead of using the issue tracker.